tgreil/drive/README.md

 - 👥 Granular access control to ensure your information is secure and only shared with the right people
 - 🏢 Create workspaces to organize team collaboration and manage shared resources
 ### Self-host
-*   🚀 Easy to install, scalable, and secure file storage solution
+*   🚀 Easy to install, scalable and secure file storage solution

 ## Getting started 🔧